 How to Become a Parent Your Kids Won’t Talk To

 When your child decides to share the random events of their day at school, confides in you about a peer pressure situation they’re struggling with, or wants to tell you a dream they have for their future… it’s a big deal.

-Talking and sharing is the access to our child’s heart and that’s always my goal with my kids – to win their heart.
+Talking and sharing is the access to our children’s hearts, and that’s always my goal with my kids – to win their heart.
 If you can successfully win the heart, you win the child.

-But we need to be acutely aware of ways we might not even know that stand in our way of being a parent our kids want to talk and share with, especially as they get older.
+But we need to be acutely aware of the things (some of which we might not even know) that stand in our way of being a parent our kids want to talk to and share with, especially as they get older.